Sanchary09/CT_SCAN_ANALYSIS/README.md

 You can download similar datasets from:

-- Medical Segmentation Decathlon  (NIFTI DATASET) http://medicaldecathlon.com/
+- Medical Segmentation Decathlon  (NIFTI DATASET)
+  http://medicaldecathlon.com/

 - The Cancer Imaging Archive (TCIA)   (DICOM DATASET) https://www.cancerimagingarchive.net/

+---

+The reconstructed dataset has large size hence it is not included in this repository, while you perform the implementation it will be directly available on successfull completion of the code.